Saturday, May 27, 2017

 Not all companies employ rigorous financial analysis of the results here, so I have created an edge in this way.
 I write more on this subject here.

-We've had events that have generated thousands of leads, and business meetings that have gone on the create millions of pounds/dollars in sales.
+We've had events that have generated thousands of leads, and business meetings that have created millions of pounds/dollars in sales.

 Content from blogs can be effective.
-Make sure you optimize the content so it has important keywords to draw search traffic to your blog.
-Post on social media and wait for referral and search traffic to come to your site from your blogs.
+Ensure you optimize the content with important keywords to draw search traffic to your blog.
+Post on social media and wait for your blog's referral and search traffic to come to your site.

-For this 'awareness' part of your content you need plenty of interesting content; think more about great ideas than executing them perfectly.
+You need plenty of exciting content for this 'awareness' part of your content; think more about great ideas than flawless execution.

-Also your prospects value authenticity and originality.
-Keep blogs real and interesting.
+Also, your prospects value authenticity and originality.
+Keep blogs authentic and exciting.
 People know when they're simply being manipulated to buy something.

 I have put together Ebooks, webcasts, industry reports, case studies, and infographics, all of which can be good sources of leads.

 5. Ensure that everyone is on board with it.
-If the management team is not, then discuss it, and get to the bottom of the problems.
+If the management team is not, then discuss it, and get to the bottom of the problem.

-Once you are agreed on the plan, then execute it relentlessly.
+Once you have agreed on the plan, then execute it relentlessly.

-6. Analyze your results regularly, at least once every month and if not sufficient, pivot.
-If it's not working, be honest about it and try something new.
+6. Analyze your results regularly, at least once every month, and pivot if they are insufficient.
+If it's not working, be honest and try something new.

 The beauty of digital marketing is that you can A/B test continually to optimize all your metrics.